A root canal is a dental procedure involving the removal of an infected or inflamed pulp to prevent the extraction of the entire tooth.

 When left untreated, the infection can spread to the surrounding tissues, cause an abscess, and even lead to tooth loss.

-What Is The Cost Of A Root Canal In Turkey?
+How Much Is Root Canal In Turkey?

 These are the signs you need this surgery: